 Presented by the Straz Center for the Performing Arts

-Tickets are now on sale for AN EVENING WITH EMMYLOU HARRIS, live on the Theatre’s historic stage at 7:30 p.m.
+Tickets are now on sale for EMMYLOU HARRIS live on the Theatre’s historic stage at 7:30 p.m.
 Wednesday, Nov.
 12. Special guests Walter Parks and Lee Hunter will open the show.

 A 13-time Grammy winner and Billboard Century Award recipient, Emmylou Harris’ contribution as a singer and songwriter spans 40 years.
 She has recorded more than 25 albums and has lent her talents to countless fellow artists’ recordings.
 In recognition of her remarkable career, Harris was inducted into the Country Music Hall of Fame in 2008.

 She shook up country radio in the 1970s and established herself as the premiere songwriter of a generation, selling more than 15 million records and garnering 13 Grammy Awards, three CMA Awards and two Americana Awards.